 In Western countries, the Washington University published a meta-analysis specifically on soy protein in the International Journal of Cancer Prevention.
-The conclusion was that regular consumption of soy protein containing foods and beverages may reduce the risk of breast cancer in women by as much as 22%.
+They concluded that regular consumption of soy protein containing foods and beverages may reduce the risk of breast cancer.
+By as much as 22 percent.

-Web MD have written this easy to read overview, which concludes that soy is safe for women of all ages:
+And Web MD has written this easy to read overview, which concludes that soy is safe for women of all ages:

 Protection from Heart Disease

 There has also been a lot of research on soy’s protective effect on the heart.
-The conclusion is that soy protein reduces low-density-lipoprotein (LDL) cholesterol, elevating HDL and decreasing triglycerides, which reduces the risk of coronary heart disease.
+The conclusion is that soy protein reduces low-density lipoprotein (LDL) cholesterol and elevates HDL.
+It also decreases triglycerides, which reduces the risk of coronary heart disease.

-The evidence was so overwhelming that the very conservative USA Food and Drug Administration (FDA) approved this health claim for soy:
+The evidence was so overwhelming that the conservative USA Food and Drug Administration (FDA) approved the following health claim for soy:

 “25 grams of soy protein per day, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.”

-“25 grams of soy protein per day, as part of a diet low in saturated fat and cholesterol, may reduce… Click To Tweet
+“25 grams of soy protein per day, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.”
+Click To Tweet

 - Li-Qiang QIN, Jia-Ying XU, Pei-Yu WANG, Kazuhiko HOSHI; Soyfood Intake in the Prevention of Breast Cancer Risk in Women: A Meta-Analysis of Observational Epidemiological Studies Journal of Nutritional Science and Vitaminology, Vol. 52 (2006) No. 6 P 428-436